Curriculum

 Applicable for Grades 10-12, the Applied Science Academy (ASA) serves as an avenue for students who are passionate about science and eager to pursue more specialized and advanced scientific research.
 This program empowers young aspiring student scientists through authentic exposure to research environments for scientific exploration.

-ASA aims to be at the forefront of empowering young generation by providing authentic research environments in students’ fields of interest.
-Dr. Eden Steven, Ph.D., a prominent Indonesian scientist who serves as the Director of the Academy, partnered with some of Universitas Pelita Harapan’s professors and lecturers to serve as the program mentors.
+ASA aims to be at the forefront of empowering our young generation by providing authentic research environments in areas where the students are passionate about.
+Dr. Eden Steven, Ph.D., a prominent Indonesian scientist who serves as the Director of the Academy, partnered with some of Universitas Pelita Harapan’s professors and lecturers who serve as the program mentors.

 Music and Arts

-To balance the rigors of academic activities, SPH offers music and art lessons, including music, visual arts, and ballet, which form an integral part of our programs.
+To balance the rigors of academic activities, SPH offers music and art lessons, comprised of music, visual arts and ballet, that form an integral part of our programs.
 This allows students to express themselves and hone their artistic capabilities with the understanding that all creative talents are God’s gift and to be used to benefit the community.
 Some SPH campuses refer to the music department as the Ministering Arts department.

-On the other hand, the visual art department applies to Junior to Senior School students.
-Besides creativity and imagination, the process of art-making requires thorough research and critical thinking skills, especially in the Visual Arts IB Diploma Programme.
-Our visual arts classes allow students to create as many pieces as they want to convey a conceptual meaning, ranging from a thought-provoking social critique to self-expression.
+On the other hand, the visual art department applies to students from Junior to Senior School.
+Besides creativity and imagination, the process of art-making requires thorough research and critical thinking skills, especially in the IB Diploma Programme Visual Arts.
+Our visual arts classes allow students to create many pieces of art that convey a conceptual meaning, ranging from a thought-provoking social critique to self-expression.
 At the end of the school year, we hold art exhibitions to showcase students’ work and give our students exposure to art communities.

 Music & Arts Programs: